Definition'''Maternal mortality''' is a general term referring to the death of a woman during pregnancy or within a year of the end of pregnancy.

 State Target: 11.4 maternal deaths per 100,000 live births

 Evidence-based PracticesUtah collaborates with The Alliance for Innovation on Maternal Health (AIM) to promote consistent and safe maternity care.
-The AIM has developed patient safety bundles, a package of evidence-based best practices for implementation by hospital obstetric units.
+The AIM has developed patient safety bundles, a package of evidence-based best practices for implementation in clinical settings.
 Safety bundles address the leading causes of maternal mortality and are designed to reduce maternal deaths related to obstetrical complications.
-In 2020, Utah began implementing the AIM safety bundle designed to improve the care of women affected by Opioid Use Disorders (OUD).
+In 2020 and 2021, Utah worked on the implementation of the Obstetric Care for Women with Opioid Use Disorder bundle.